 Change of Grade

 If an instructor would like to make a simple change of grade or submit a grade following the completion of an incomplete, the instructor should complete a grade change request through PAWS.
 The link can be accessed on the Faculty page of GoSOLAR.
 See the Grade Change Request Guide for more detailed instructions.

 Instructors get class rolls by logging in to GoSolar and printing them out (http://www.gosolar.gsu.edu/webforfaculty.htm).
 You should verify these at the beginning of each semester (by the end of the second week) and again at midpoint.
 We can no longer add or drop students at the end of the semester, so verify rolls early.
 Some instructors use these printouts all semester long to record attendance.
 Others use grade books, available in the workroom (or ask Harper Strom).
-There is a really good, free, user-friendly gradebook and attendance program at http://www.engrade.com.
+There is a way to setup an attendance register within iCollege, and there are several, free attendance trackers available online.
 Devise a consistent way to record attendance.
 Even if you don’t require attendance, keep a record because sometimes the registrar’s office or student accounts office needs this information.

 Disruptive Student Behavior